MLHale/CYBR8470/modules/restful-api/README.md

 ![Twitter API](./img/twitter-app3.png)

 > Note that `clientID` is your `App Consumer Key` and `client secret` is `App Consumer Secret` on twitter
+> make sure to specify that the access token url is https://api.twitter.com/oauth2/token

 * Hit `Request token` when done.
 This will ask twitter for an `API Key` that `POSTMAN` can then use to authenticate subsequent requests to the API.